Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Acknowledgments

 \section{Acknowledgments}

-Some materials in this work are based on L.\ Tong's PhD dissertation research at the University of South Carolina.
-E.\ Pe\~na is currently Program Director in the Division of Mathematical Sciences (DMS) at the National Science Foundation (NSF).
-As a consequence of this position, he receives support for research, which included work in this manuscript, under NSF Grant 2049691 to the University of South Carolina.
+The authors thank the reviewers and editors for their comments which helped in improving the paper.
+E.\ Pe\~na was Program Director in the Division of Mathematical Sciences (DMS) at the National Science Foundation (NSF) from 2020--2023.
+As a consequence, he received support for research, which included work in this manuscript, under NSF Grant 2049691 to the University of South Carolina.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF.
-P.\ Liu acknowledges the 2017--2019 Summer Research Grants from Bentley University.
-E.\ Pe\~na acknowledges NSF Grant 2049691 and NIH Grant P30 GM103336-01A1.